stridecolossus/JOVE/doc/blog/part 4 - model demo/model.loader.md

 The face parser invokes the `update` method for each face which:
 1. invokes `init` on the first face
-2. and checks that **all** faces have the same number of vertices (this seems a valid restriction to apply)
+2. and checks that **all** faces have the same number of vertices (this seems a valid restriction to apply).

 ```
 void update(int size) {